USA4UNHCR/social_listening/news_cluster/README.md

 ## Miscellaneous

+### config.yml

+This is where the setting for the number of clusters to be generated lives, and whether to restrict processing to articles with refugee-related keywords.

 ### environment.yml

 Contains a dump of the packages in the Python (Anaconda) environment used for this project (may contain a few extra unused general data sci packages -- sorry!)